 - When this is the pup’s first experience with a clicker, it may take him several minutes to accidentally assume the position again.
 Repeat the click and reward.
 Don’t offer any other verbal encouragement or guidance, you want the puppy brain to percolate on its own and process the cause-and-effect of his actions and getting the treat.

 - Add in a hand signal with your verbal “down” command.
 Choose something that won’t be confused with any other and use that same signal with consistency.
-For instance, you could hold your horizontally (palm down) toward the pup and make a downward sweeping gesture as you say “down.”
+For instance, you could hold your hand horizontally (palm down) toward the pup and make a downward sweeping gesture as you say “down.”
 Click and reward when he complies.
 Used with consistency your puppy will learn to respond to the verbal and/or silent hand signal command.
 What a smart baby dog!